Are you Reasonable About IT and CyberSecurity?

-Instead, what if we define what it means to be reasonable about IT and security?
+Instead, what if we define what it means to be reasonable about IT and cybersecurity?
 Do you fit the definition of “reasonable?”

 Being reasonable doesn’t sound too bad, right?

-For example, you might (should?!) use deadbolts, alarms and camera systems to protect your office.
+For example, you use deadbolts, alarms and cameras to protect your office.
 This is entirely reasonable.
 Securing your physical office is just a good idea.

 As an MSP (Managed Service Provider) we think there are some IT things that you, as a business-person, should know to be considered “reasonable.”
-We’re not talking technical skills; we’re talking about conversational knowledge and an awareness of current expectations.
+We’re not talking technical skills.
+But, we’re talking about conversational knowledge and an awareness of current standards.

 Data Destruction.
 Where do the hard drives go when you replace a PC?
 That data needs to be destroyed.
 You should know who’s doing it and how it’s being done.